All Episodes

 It doesn't cost much to get them and their mom there.

-But we've had kids come from Alaska, we've had them come from Washington State, we've had them come from all over the country.
+We've had them come from all over the country.

-And just because they may be in Alaska or Washington State or Idaho or California, we we do not like put them at the bottom of the list because it costs more to bring them.
+And just because they may be in Alaska or Washington State or Idaho or California, we do not put them at the bottom of the list because it costs more to bring them.

-And and so there's you know, there are lots of expenses.
+And so there are lots of expenses.

-Yes, you can go to to the general need, yeah.
+You can go to the general needs.

 Right.